puppetlabs/puppetdb/README.md

   any linux distribution.
 Or if you like, you can download a recent JDK directly from Oracle.

-* An existing Puppet infrastrucure.
+* An existing Puppet infrastructure.
 You must first setup a Puppetmaster installation, then setup PuppetDB, then configure the Puppetmaster to enable _storeconfigs_ and point it at your PuppetDB installation.